iDPI-Umass/superFreq/README.md

 ## About superFreq
 superFreq is the software powering Freq.
 It was developed at the [Iniatiative for Digital Public Infrastructure at UMass Amherst](https://publicinfrastructure.org) in accordance with our white paper [The Three-Legged Stool: A Manifesto for a Smaller, Denser Internet](https://publicinfrastructure.org/2023/03/29/the-three-legged-stool/).

-superFreq was built specifically for a social media website dedicated to discussing and cataloguing recorded music, but its parts can likely be of use to other social or music cataloging projects.
+superFreq is [super Freqy](https://www.youtube.com/watch?v=QYHxGBH6o4M).
+It was built specifically for a social media website dedicated to discussing and cataloguing recorded music.
+You're welcome to experiment with using parts of it for other social or music projects.

 This is software built from scratch with no AI assistance.
 The stack is basically a JS framework frontend and a PostgreSQL backend.